Do I need to offer my employees a Pension Plan?

 For a typical small or medium employer:

-• It can take a few hours to a couple of days to get everything set up.
+• It can take a few hours to a couple of days to set up.

 • Ongoing admin is usually automated through payroll software.